OuhscBbmc/redcap-manual-v1/designbas/variable.md

 But you have to tell REDCap what to expect when you create variables.
 Further, you need to think about what to name a variable.
-If you named everything "item_1," "item_2," "item_3," etc., whoever analyzes the data will have a hard time keeping track of what variable is being referenced.
+If you named everything "item_1," "item_2," "item_3," etc., whoever analyzes the data will have a hard time understanding what the variables mean.
 This chapter will lead you through many decisions about variables.

 ## Variable names {#sec-designbas-variable-variablenames}